angular/angular/aio/content/guide/doc-select-issue.md

-# Selecting a documentation issue
+# Select a documentation issue

 This topic describes how to select an Angular documentation issue to fix.